WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 As listed above, there are MANY activities you can do in Grand Teton and the Jackson Hole area.
 You can spend a week and not do it all.

 We recommend at least three days.
-You can get a very good feel for Grand Teton National Park and the city of Jackson in that amount time.
+You can get a very good feel for Grand Teton National Park and the city of Jackson in that amount of time.
+If you only have one day, we recommend seeing Jenny Lake and the town of Jackson.
+Read more in our article How Many Days Should I Visit Grand Teton? (+1 to 3 Day Itinerary).

 Many people wonder how much time to spend in Grand Teton vs Yellowstone.
-Our take is three days in Teton, four days in Yellowstone.
+Our take is, three days in Teton and four days in Yellowstone.
+Check out our article Yellowstone to Grand Teton Road Trip: 3-7 Day Itinerary for First-Time Visitors for more info.

 Surrounding mountain ranges make Grand Teton a long drive from just about anywhere.